lucasjinhong/lucasjinhong.github.io/_projects/topogen.md

 title: "Topogen - Automated Network Topology Generator"
 permalink: /projects/topogen/
-date: 2024-12-27
+date: 2024-05-15
-excerpt: "A Python package for automatically generating and setting up network topologies, particularly for Integrated Access and Backhaul (IAB) scenarios, from a graph-based input."
+excerpt: "A Python package that automates the generation of complex network topologies from simple graph-based inputs, designed for researchers and network engineers in fields like Integrated Access and Backhaul (IAB)."
 header:
   teaser: /assets/images/topogen_banner.png
 sidebar:
   - title: "Role"
-    text: "Creator"
+    text: "Creator / Lead Developer"
   - title: "Core Technologies"
-    text: "Python, Setuptools"
+    text: "Python, Setuptools, Pytest, PyYAML, Graph Algorithms"
   - title: "Context"
     text: "Personal Project"
   - title: "Duration"
-    text: "Ongoing" # Or specify timeframe
+    text: "In Progress"
 tags:
   - Python
-  - Network Topology
   - Network Simulation
-  - IAB (Integrated Access and Backhaul)
   - Automation
   - Graph Theory
+  - IAB
+  - Package Development
 ---

 ## Project Overview

-Topogen is a Python package designed to streamline the creation of network topologies.
-It automates the process of generating interconnected nodes and links based on a user-defined graph structure.
-This is particularly useful for researchers and developers working on network simulations, performance analysis, or protocol design, especially in contexts like Integrated Access and Backhaul (IAB) networks.
+Topogen is a Python package designed to automate the complex and time-consuming process of creating network topologies for simulation and analysis.
+It empowers researchers and network engineers, particularly in emerging fields like Integrated Access and Backhaul (IAB), to rapidly generate and configure network structures from a simple grid-based input.

-The package takes a simple matrix representation of a network grid as input and constructs a `Topo` object.
-This object encapsulates:
-*   `Node` objects with attributes like type (donor/node), coordinates, parent/child relationships, and connected links.
-*   `Link` objects connecting nodes, featuring calculated data rates based on distance and configurable physical layer parameters (defaulting to the Shannon Capacity formula).
-*   Information about all possible paths from a designated 'donor' node to all other nodes in the topology.
-*   Identification of 'conflict nodes' which might interfere with each other.

-Topogen aims to provide a flexible and extensible foundation for building and analyzing various network configurations.
+The package constructs a rich `Topo` object containing nodes, links with physically-aware data rates, all possible communication paths from a source 'donor' node, and other critical network information, providing a robust foundation for advanced analysis and experimentation.

 ## Source Code

-The complete source code for Topogen, including all modules and configuration files, is hosted on GitHub:
+The complete source code, including tests and configuration, is hosted on GitHub:
 *   [lucasjinhong/topogen](https://github.com/lucasjinhong/topogen)

 ## My Contributions & Key Responsibilities

-As the creator and primary developer of Topogen, my responsibilities encompassed the entire development lifecycle:
+As the creator of Topogen, I was responsible for the entire project lifecycle:

-*   **Conceptualization and Design:** Defining the core abstractions (`Node`, `Link`, `Topo`) and the overall architecture of the package.
-*   **Algorithm Development:**
+*   **Full Lifecycle Development:** Led the project from conceptualization and architectural design to implementation, packaging, and testing.
-    *   Implementing the logic to parse the input graph and instantiate `Node` objects with appropriate coordinates and connectivity (`generate_nodes_from_graph`).
+*   **Graph Parsing & Node Generation:** Developed algorithms to translate a 2D grid representation into a network of `Node` objects with accurate coordinates and connectivity.
-    *   Developing the mechanism for establishing links between nodes based on proximity (`max_dist_to_connect_nodes`) and hierarchical relationships.
-    *   Creating the data rate calculation module, incorporating physical distance (`size_of_grid_len`) and a configurable channel model (e.g., Shannon Capacity from `config.py`).
+*   **Physics-Aware Link Modeling:** Implemented a data rate calculation engine that models link capacity based on physical distance and configurable channel parameters (e.g., Shannon Capacity), loaded from external YAML files.
-    *   Implementing pathfinding algorithms (DFS) to discover all routes from the donor node (`find_paths_from_donor_to_all_nodes`).
-    *   Designing the logic for identifying conflict nodes.
-*   **Configuration Management:** Implementing the system to load physical layer parameters (bandwidth, Tx power, noise, etc.) from an external `channel_config.yaml` file, allowing for easy customization.
-*   **Utility Functions:** Developing helper functions for tasks like distance calculations, graph manipulation, and YAML data parsing.
-*   **Error Handling:** Integrating robust error checking to guide users and ensure valid inputs.
+*   **Pathfinding and Analysis:** Integrated a Depth-First Search (DFS) algorithm to discover all possible communication paths from a source 'donor' node, a crucial feature for routing analysis.
-*   **Packaging and Distribution:** Setting up the project using `setuptools` for easy installation and use as a Python package.
+*   **Python Package Engineering:** Structured the project as an installable Python package using `setuptools` and developed a comprehensive test suite with `pytest` for robust validation.
-*   **Testing:** (Implied by the `tests` directory) Developing unit tests to ensure the correctness and reliability of different modules and functionalities.

 ## Technical Approach

-The core of Topogen revolves around transforming a high-level grid representation into a detailed network topology object.
+Topogen transforms a high-level grid input into a detailed network object through a systematic process:

-1.  **Input:** The process starts with a 2D Python list (`graph`) where `1`s denote potential node locations and `0`s are empty spaces.
-A key constraint is that the first row must contain exactly one `1`, designated as the 'donor' node.
+1.  **Grid-Based Input:** The user provides a simple 2D Python list representing the network grid, where a `1` denotes a node location.
+The 'donor' (source) node is identified in the first row.

-2.  **Node Generation (`generate_nodes_from_graph`):**
-    *   A 'donor' `Node` is created first.
-    *   A breadth-first-like traversal (using a queue) explores the graph from the donor.
-    *   For each `1` encountered in the grid, a new `Node` object is created if it's within `max_dist_to_connect_nodes` of an existing node being processed.
-Coordinates are assigned based on its grid position.
-    *   Parent-child relationships are established based on the connection logic and `tree_type` (DAG or TREE).

-3.  **Link Generation (`generate_links`):**
-    *   Once nodes and their parent-child relationships are set, `Link` objects are created between each parent and its children.
-    *   The physical distance between connected nodes is calculated using their coordinates and `size_of_grid_len` (scaling factor for grid units to meters).
+2.  **Node & Link Generation:** The package traverses the grid to instantiate `Node` objects.
+It establishes parent-child relationships and creates `Link` objects between them based on proximity rules.

-    *   This distance is then fed into a data rate formula (default: Shannon Capacity from `config.py`, using parameters from `channel_config.yaml`, or a user-provided custom function) to determine the `data_rate_bps` for the link.
+3.  **Data Rate Calculation:** For each link, the physical distance between nodes is calculated.
+This distance is then fed into a data rate formula (defaulting to the Shannon Capacity) that uses configurable physical layer parameters (bandwidth, Tx power, etc.) from a `channel_config.yaml` file.
+This produces a realistic, distance-dependent data rate for each link.

-4.  **Pathfinding (`find_paths_from_donor_to_all_nodes`):**
-    *   A Depth-First Search (DFS) algorithm is employed, starting from the 'donor' node, to find all unique paths to every other node in the topology.
+4.  **Path and Topology Analysis:** A DFS algorithm systematically finds all unique paths from the 'donor' to every other node.
+The final `Topo` object encapsulates this complete view of the network's structure and potential routes.

-5.  **Additional Setup:**
-    *   Conflict nodes are identified based on shared parents or children.
-    *   The initial graph matrix is updated to replace `1`s with actual node names for easier inspection.

-6.  **Modularity:** The codebase is structured into:
-    *   `model/`: Contains core classes like `Node`, `Link`, and `Topo`.
-    *   `utils/`: Helper functions for common tasks (error handling, math, graph operations).
-    *   `config/`: Manages physical layer parameters and default formulas.

-7.  **Testing (`tests\`)**
-    *   Use pytest to set up all function tests to ensure they work correctly and have no issues.

-**Key Challenges Addressed:**

-*   **Abstract to Concrete Mapping:** Translating the simple grid input into a rich set of interconnected objects with meaningful attributes.
+5.  **Rigorous Testing:** A suite of unit tests using `pytest` validates the correctness of core algorithms—including node generation, link creation, data rate calculations, and pathfinding—to ensure reliability and maintainability.

+## Key Challenges Addressed

+*   **Bridging Abstraction and Reality:** The core challenge was translating a high-level, abstract grid into a detailed, physics-aware network model.
+Topogen solves this by systematically building `Node` and `Link` objects with calculated, real-world attributes.
-*   **Realistic Link Characterization:** Implementing a data rate model that considers physical distance and configurable channel parameters, rather than assuming fixed capacities.
+*   **Flexible and Realistic Link Modeling:** Instead of using fixed link capacities, I designed a system that calculates data rates based on physical distance and a configurable channel model, making simulations more realistic.
-*   **Connectivity Logic:** Ensuring nodes connect based on proximity rules while respecting the desired `tree_type` (DAG/TREE).
-*   **Flexibility and Extensibility:** Designing the system to allow users to inject custom data rate formulas and easily modify channel parameters via `channel_config.yaml`.
-*   **Package Usability:** Structuring the project with `setuptools` for straightforward installation and integration into other Python projects.
+*   **Designing for Extensibility:** The package was architected to be highly customizable.
+By externalizing physical layer parameters to a YAML file and allowing for custom data rate functions, users can easily adapt Topogen to their specific research needs.

-## Impact & Results (Generalized)
+## Impact & Results

-Topogen provides significant value by:

-*   **Automating Tedious Setup:** Drastically reduces the manual effort required to define and configure network topologies for simulations or analytical studies.
+*   **Dramatically Reduces Setup Time:** Automates the laborious process of defining network topologies, allowing researchers to focus on analysis rather than manual configuration.
-*   **Enabling Rapid Prototyping:** Allows users to quickly generate and iterate on different network structures and parameter settings.
+*   **Accelerates Research and Prototyping:** Enables users to quickly generate, test, and iterate on various network structures and physical parameters.
-*   **Facilitating Reproducible Research:** By codifying the topology generation process, it ensures that network setups can be consistently reproduced.
+*   **Ensures Reproducibility:** By codifying the topology generation process, Topogen ensures that network experiments are consistent and reproducible, a cornerstone of credible research.
-*   **Providing a Foundation for Advanced Analysis:** The generated `Topo` object, with its detailed node, link, and path information, serves as a robust input for various network analysis tools or custom simulation scripts.
+*   **Provides a Foundation for Advanced Analysis:** The detailed `Topo` object serves as a robust input for custom simulation scripts or network analysis tools.
-*   **Improving Understanding of Network Dynamics:** By allowing easy manipulation of parameters like node density, connectivity range, and physical channel properties, users can better explore their impact on network behavior.

 ## What I Learned

-Developing Topogen has been a valuable learning experience, reinforcing and expanding my skills in several areas:

-*   **Object-Oriented Design:** Deepened understanding of how to model complex systems (like a network) using classes and objects, managing their relationships and behaviors.
+*   **Applied Object-Oriented Design:** Gained deep experience modeling a complex system (a network) with classes and objects, effectively managing their relationships and behaviors.
+*   **Python Package Development Lifecycle:** Mastered the full lifecycle of Python package development, from structuring the project with `setuptools` to writing effective tests with `pytest` and managing configurations with `PyYAML`.
-*   **Algorithm Implementation:** Gained practical experience in implementing graph traversal algorithms (DFS for pathfinding) and custom logic for node and link creation.
+*   **Algorithm Implementation:** Implemented and adapted classic graph traversal algorithms (DFS) for a specific, practical application in network pathfinding.
-*   **Python Package Development:** Mastered the use of `setuptools` for creating installable Python packages, including managing dependencies and entry points (though not explicitly shown, it's a standard part of `setup.py`).
-*   **Configuration Management:** Learned the importance of separating configuration (like channel parameters) from code for flexibility and ease of modification, utilizing YAML for this purpose.
-*   **API Design:** Considered how users would interact with the `generate_topology_from_graph` function and the resulting `Topo` object, aiming for an intuitive and useful interface.
-*   **Modular Programming:** Practiced breaking down a complex problem into smaller, manageable modules (`model`, `utils`, `config`) for better organization and maintainability.
-*   **Mathematical Modeling in Code:** Translating physical concepts like the Shannon Capacity formula and distance calculations into functional Python code.
-*   **The Importance of Testing:** (Even if not explicitly detailed here) The presence of a `tests` directory underscores the iterative process of writing code and verifying its correctness.
+*   **Designing an Intuitive API:** Focused on creating a clean and usable interface for the package, allowing users to generate complex topologies with a single function call.